Gobblers Knob L.O.

 History.

-The lookout itself is in great condition and well maintained by the National Park Service.
+The lookout itself is in great condition and maintained by the National Park Service.
 It’s the original 2-story frame cab that was built by the CCC in 1933.
 It’s also one of the four remaining lookouts within the National Park.
 You have access to the cat walk but the doors to the inside are locked.
 The shutters were open when I visited, so I was able to get a glimpse into what life inside the lookout once was.
 The name Tolmie Peak comes from Dr. William Tolmie who allegedly led a botanical expedition into this area.
-But recent research now shows that Dr. Tolmie actually ascended Hessong Rock instead.
+But recent research disputes that Dr. Tolmie actually ascended Hessong Rock instead.

 More Information.